coreinfrastructure/best-practices-badge/criteria.md

 *Documentation*

-- The project MUST include basic documentation for the software that covers:
+- The project MUST provide basic documentation for the software in some media (such as text or video) that in aggregate covers:
   - how to install it
   - how to start it
   - how to use it (possibly with a tutorial using examples)